benchristel/process-to-processes/src/SoftwareDevelopment/LifeAndDeathOfSystems.md

 living systems can be killed by the clumsiness or malice of some larger system.

+## Software Gardening

+A healthy system is like a healthy garden: it produces lots of value, sustainably.
+When a system becomes unhealthy it produces less value, and may even start to die.
+An unhealthy system needs to be propped up by expensive interventions (think pesticides and fertilizers) just to keep going.

+Our primary goal in software development must be to create a healthy system.
+Otherwise, we will be forever overpaying for underwhelming results.

 ## Technique: Relative Life as a Design Heuristic

 - The rational part of your brain is slow, expensive, and weak. ({{link SoftwareDevelopment/Humans.html "Humans, Not Humanoids"}})